aws-samples/sample-serverless-mcp-servers/strands-agent-on-lambda-vault/README.md

 ### User-awareness and session management
 * Both AI Agent and MCP Server are fully stateless, they do not maintain any internal state.
 * Both AI Agent and MCP Server are aware of the current user and process requests within the user authorization context.
-* AI Agent externalizes its state to DynamoDB, using `user_id` as primary key.
+* AI Agent externalizes its state to S3, using `user_id` as session identifier.
 * New Strands Agent instance is created on every request with state that belongs to the current user.
 * MCP Clients attached to the AI Agent are created per-user, holding user-specific JWT to communicate with MCP Server.
 * MCP Server propagates authorized user context into all tools, making MCP tools user-aware.